AckeeCZ/bear-auth/packages/core/docs/API.md

 ### `setRefreshTokenHook`

-Configures a function to refresh the access token via an API call, required when `authenticate` returns `refreshToken` and `expiresIn`.
+Configures a function to refresh the access token via an API call, required when `authenticate` returns `refreshToken` and `expiration`.

 #### Arguments: